-Pension funding is based on actuarial estimates and is subject to limitations under applicable income tax and other regulations.
-Actuarial estimates prepared during the year were based on, amongst others, assumptions about discount rates, future salary increases and mortality rates.
-The actuarial funding valuation reports determine the amount of cash contributions that we are required to make into the registered retirement plans.
-Our latest pension funding reports show the pension plans to be in a solvency deficit position.
-Therefore, we are required to make cash contributions to fund the deficit.
-If this reduced level of pension fund assets persists to the date of the next funding valuations, we will be required to increase our cash funding contributions, reducing the availability of funds for other corporate purposes.
+Economic and capital market fluctuations can negatively affect the investment performance, funding and expense associated with our defined benefit pension plans.
+Pension funding for these plans is based on actuarial estimates and is subject to limitations under applicable regulations.
+Actuarial estimates prepared during the year were based on, amongst others, assumptions regarding the performance of financial markets, discount rates, inflation rates, future salary increases, estimated retirement ages and mortality rates.
+The actuarial funding valuation reports determine the amount of cash contributions that we are required to make into registered retirement plans.
+There can be no assurance that our pension expense and the funding of these plans will not increase in the future, negatively impacting our earnings and cash flow.
+We seek to mitigate this risk by implementing policies and procedures designed to control investment risk and through ongoing monitoring of our funding position.